 A caller wonders whether family values are mentioned in the Constitution.
 They are not, but that is no accident, replies Jack.
 The Founding Fathers intended for familial issues to be a matter of state law.
 In fact, they put very few constraints on state powers.
 One notable exception is that states are not permitted to limit free conscience or the free exercise of religion.
 The three professors conclude by discussing the relationship between the Revolution documents and the values that are distinctive of American culture today.

-- Roving Philosophical Reporter (Seek to 5:58): Reporter Angela Kilduff speaks with members of the Tea Party about the goals and ideals guiding the movement.
+- Roving Philosophical Report (Seek to 5:58): Angela Kilduff speaks with members of the Tea Party about the goals and ideals guiding the movement.